What is the consumer price index and how is it used?

 Whose buying habits are represented by the CPI?

-The all-urban group represents about 89 percent of the U.S. population.
-The CPI-W’s population represents about 28 percent of the total U.S. population, and is part of the CPI-U.
+The all-urban group represents over 90 percent of the U.S. population.
+The CPI-W’s population represents about 30 percent of the total U.S. population, and is a sub-set of the CPI-U.

-The Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) is based on the expenditures of households included in the CPI-U definition that get more than half their income from clerical work and that have at least one earner who has been employed at least 37 weeks during the previous 12 months.
+The CPI for Urban Wage Earners and Clerical Workers (i.e., CPI-W) is a sub-set of the CPI-U population “based on the expenditures of urban households included in the CPI-U definition that also meet two additional requirements: more than one-half of the household’s income must come from clerical or wage occupations, and at least one of the household’s earners must have been employed for at least 37 weeks during the previous 12 months.”

 How is the CPI used?